mbergantino/OutageTracker/README.md

 I brought my Teensy down from the default (overclocked) 96 MHz to 48MHz since I didn't need too much speed and thought I'd appreciate the power gains more (if they're not completely negligible).

-I installed a Coin Battery Holder on the Teensy (as shown here: https://www.pjrc.com/teensy/td_libs_Time.html), but if I were to do things over again I would skip that component as I make up for it with how I handle time management in software.
+I installed a Coin Battery Holder when I installed the crystal (as shown here: https://www.pjrc.com/teensy/td_libs_Time.html), and at some point I'll probably just remove it, but if I were to do things over again I would just skip that component since I make up for it with how I handle time management in software.

 ## Planned Improvements